rozd-cairngorm/cairngorm-navigation/README.md

 cairngorm-navigation
 ====================

+The [Adobe Cairngorm Navigation](http://sourceforge.net/adobe/cairngorm/wiki/HowToUseCairngormNavigation/) library adapted for use in pure as3 project, especially for [Starling](http://gamua.com/starling/)-based with [Feathers](http://feathersui.com/) components.

 ## Introduction

-This is _core_ part of cairngorm-navigation library, it is not depend on Flex or other any other framework/library.
-It depend only on spicefactory's logging system.
+This is fork of original [Adobe Cairngorm Navigation](http://sourceforge.net/adobe/cairngorm/wiki/HowToUseCairngormNavigation/) library, that removes dependencies on Flex classes.
+The original library has been splitted on [cairngorm-library](http://ginthub.com/rozd-cairngorm/cairngorm-navigation) (this library with no Flex classes) and [cairngorm-navigation-flex](http://github.com/rozd-cairngorm/cairngorm-navigation-flex) (with Flex classes).

 ## Dependencies
  * spicefactory/spicelib-logging